-We have taken this concept and developed a compass, built around Whāia te Taumata Ohanga: like the sun, setting and rising, but various elements found in Māori and Pacific navigation narratives.
-Tātai hono: represented by the ocean - and its currents - binding different, the long-term perspective remains the same us all through whakapapa and connection.
+We have taken this concept and developed a compass, built around Whāia te Taumata Ohanga: like the sun, setting and rising, but Tātai hono: represented by the ocean - and its currents - binding different, the long-term perspective remains the same. us all through whakapapa and connection.

-Turou Hawaiki: represented by the navigation winds, carrying we are headed - in the faces, and phases, of the moon. our shared common values.

-Tātou Tātou: reflecting the strength of our friendships - and where manu and waka, charting our course and direction, and recognising Arongia ki Rangiātea: represented by Matariki me nga purapura whetu, drawing a common architecture across the night's sky that reinforces our integration.
+Turou Hawaiki: represented by the navigation winds, carrying we are headed - in the faces, and phases, of the moon. manu and waka, charting our course and direction, and recognising Arongia ki Rangiātea: represented by Matariki me nga purapura our shared common values.